MuneebAnsari/vehicle-maintenance-chatbot/README.md

 - **Upload PDF Manual:** Users can upload their vehicle's owner/service manual in PDF format

+- **Recognize Vehicle** Recognizes the vehicle's make, model and year from the manual

 - **Ask Questions:** Users can ask various questions related to their vehicle, such as how to change a tire, how to perform maintenance tasks, troubleshooting tips, and more.

 - **Retrieve Answers from Manual:** The app understands the user queries and finds relevant answers within the manual.